DavidNoftsier/TwitterDashboard/README.md

 *Twitter Dashboard is an application that collects and interprets* *information about Twitter users.*

+Python 2.7.9

 Packages
+- tweepy
+- json
+- imp
+- sys
+- Tkinter
-- Tweepy
+- PIL
-- JSON
+- datetime